willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 <!---
     ![Screenshot of the Extractors panel showing how to select an entity field.](../media/content-understanding/prebuilt-extractors-panel-select-field-contracts.png)
 --->
 When you select an extractor, a **Select extractor?** box is displayed in the document area.
 The box shows the extractor name, the original value, and the option to select it as an extractor.
-For certain data types such as numbers or dates, it will also show an extracted value.
+You can also change the key name of the extractor and the column type.

    ![Screenshot of the Select extractor box on the extractor details page.](../media/content-understanding/prebuilt-select-distractor-box-simple.png)